-class click.MultiCommand (name=None, invoke_without_command=False, no_args_is_help=None, subcommand_metavar='COMMAND [ARGS]...', attrs)
+class click.MultiCommand (name=None, invoke_without_command=False, no_args_is_help=None, subcommand_metavar=None, chain=False, result_callback=None, attrs)

 A multi command is the basic implementation of a command that dispatches to subcommands.
-The most common version is the Command.
+The most common version is the Group.

 - invoke_without_command this controls how the multi command itself is invoked.
 By default it's only invoked if a subcommand is provided. - no_args_is_help this controls what happens if no arguments are provided.
 This option is enabled by default if invoke_without_command is disabled or disabled if it's enabled.
-If enabled this will add --help as argument if no arguments are passed. - subcommand_metavar the string that is used in the documentation to indicate the subcommand place.
+If enabled this will add --help as argument if no arguments are passed. - subcommand_metavar the string that is used in the documentation to indicate the subcommand place. - chain if this is set to True chaining of multiple subcommands is enabled.
+This restricts the form of commands in that they cannot have optional arguments but it allows multiple commands to be chained together.